mozillach/gh-projects-content-queue/README.md

 List for users that should handle new mentions for the **squad** source.
 The array should hold usernames of all users to cycle through.

 ###### schedule
-A schedule of slots for the tweeting source.
+A schedule of slots for the **tweeting** source.
 Takes a time in the format of `hh:mm`.
 The field is fully optional.
 If not provided tweets are instantly sent out unless scheduled.
-This does not use the timezone of the schedulingTime but UTC.
+This does not use the timezone of the `schedulingTime` and is in UTC+0.

 ###### query
 The search query for the **events** source.